Skip to main content

 "I got what I asked for, and I'm in a great place with some great teammates.
 I'm excited for the new start."

-That money isn't guaranteed, of course.
-Smith could be released after 2024 and the move wouldn't hurt his team's salary cap at all, nor would he receive any more cash, providing him with additional motivation to succeed in the short term.
+That money isn't guaranteed, though.
+Smith could be released after 2024 and the move wouldn't hurt his team's salary cap, nor would he receive any more cash, providing him with additional motivation to succeed in the short term.

 While Smith didn't mention the financial ramifications, it's clear a team with a 3-4 scheme like Pittsburgh provides him with the best chance to do so.